percona/pxc-docs/docs/docker.md

 procedure are self-signed.
 For a production environment, you should generate and store the certificates to be used by Docker.

-In this procedure, all of the nodes run Percona XtraDB Cluster 8.0 in separate containers on one host:
+In this procedure, all of the nodes run Percona XtraDB Cluster {{vers}} in separate containers on one host:

 1. Create a ~/pxc-docker-test/config directory.